 Lavinia Fontana learned painting from her father, Prospero Fontana, who was a highly-respected artist in Bologna.
 For a long time, an artist dad was basically a prerequisite for female artists, since artistic training was otherwise difficult for women to come up.
 Better-known female artists Artemisia Gentileschi (1593-c.
-1656) and Angelica Kauffmann (1741-1807) were taught by artist fathers as well.
+1656) and Angelica Kauffman (1741-1807) were taught by artist fathers as well.
 However, as was also true with those other women, it was Fontana’s talent and high-quality work that created her success, not family connections.

 Fontana is best known for her portraits, of which she made dozens.
 Many show very formal and well-dressed Italian nobles and dignitaries.
 Apparently, Bolognese noblewomen were her most dedicated patrons, but Bolognese religious figures like Pope Gregory XIII commissioned their portraits from her, too.
 Sources say that many of her portraits were “lavishly paid for”, which certainly sounds like a success story.
 She was so well regarded as a portrait painter that in 1603, Pope Clement VIII invited her to come live in Rome and paint Papal portraits.

 Fontana also painted religious works, including several altarpieces for Italian and Spanish churches.
 That she received commissions to paint altarpieces is unusual for a female artist of this time.
-That she also made history paintings is even more unusual.
+That she also made historical paintings is even more unusual.
 But neither is as noteworthy as the fact that she sometimes included nude figures, which were generally off-limits to female artists for many centuries.
 Her nudes often appear as classical figures like Venus and Minerva.

 She spent the last decade of her life living and working in Rome, where she was so highly esteemed that this beautiful bronze medal was sculpted in her honor.
-More recently, she was selected by Judy Chicago to have her name appear on the Heritage Floor of Chicago’s famous The Dinner Party installation at the Brooklyn Museum.
-(Some of our other favorite female artists appear, as well.)
+More recently, she was selected by Judy Chicago to have her name appear on the Heritage Floor of Chicago’s famous The Dinner Party installation at the Brooklyn Museum, where some of our other favorite female artists appear as well.
 Alongside her other works, Fontana painted several self portraits showing herself as the successful artist and well-educated woman that she was.
 Seems like she earned it.

 If you want to read about more female artists who aren’t well-known today, click here.

-Bayer, Andrea.
+- Bayer, Andrea.
 “Sixteenth-Century Painting in Emilia-Romagna” In Heilbrunn Timeline of Art History New York: The Metropolitan Museum of Art, 2000–.
 (October 2006)

-Christiansen, Keith & Judith W. Mann.
+- Christiansen, Keith & Judith W. Mann.
 Orazio and Artemisia Gentileschi.
 New York: Metropolitan Museum of Art, 2001.

-Harris, Ann Sutherland & Linda Nochlin.
+- Harris, Ann Sutherland & Linda Nochlin.
 Women Artists 1550-1950.
 New York: Alfred A. Knopf, 1976.
 P. 111-114.

-Fontana, Lavonia 1911 Encyclopaedia Britannica, Volume 10.
+- Fontana, Lavonia 1911 Encyclopaedia Britannica, Volume 10.
 Via Wikisource.

-“Lavinia Fontana“.
+- “Lavinia Fontana“.
 Virtual Uffizi Gallery: The Unofficial Guide to the Uffizi.